Talking to kids about media and body image

 - Can you think of people who are heroes who don’t necessarily use their muscles to do good things?

-- If you notice your child watching a television show, playing a video game or wanting a video game that promotes hyper-masculinity through large bodies and tough attitudes, ask these questions while playing with them:
+- If you notice your child watching a television show or movie, playing a video game or wanting a video game that promotes hyper-masculinity through large bodies and tough attitudes, ask these questions while playing with them:

 - What’s the difference between how the good guys and the bad guys are portrayed?